 What is psychological pricing?

-Psychological Pricing Examples
+Psychological Pricing Strategies

-- Charm Pricing
+- Charm Pricing Strategy

-- Decoy Pricing
+- Decoy Pricing Strategy

 To lead buyers to your preferred product, you offer three choices — a lower-quality option, your preferred median option, and a premium option.
 The key here is to offer your lower option at a bargain and premium option at a significantly higher price point.

-Let's say you're pricing a gaming console.
+Let's say you're pricing a portable gaming console.
 You offer three separate iterations — lite, standard, and pro — at different price points.

 By bracketing your standard option, you're creating the impression that it's the most sensible, valuable choice.

-2. Charm Pricing
+2. Charm Pricing Strategy

-MIT and the University of Chicago conducted an experiment about pricing in retail.
+MIT and the University of Chicago experimented with pricing in retail.
 They offered the same piece of clothing at three different prices — $34, $39, and $44.

 They found that the product sold best at $39 — even better than the option that was $5 cheaper.
-Another study found that consumer goods priced with ".99" endings were consistently perceived as being considerably less expensive than those that ended in ".00."
+Another study found that consumer goods priced with ".99" endings were consistently seen as being considerably less expensive than those that ended in ".00."
 The results of both experiments are a testament to the power of "the magic nine."

-3. Decoy Pricing
+3. Decoy Pricing Strategy

 Taking fractions and percentages out of the promotion of flash sales, general discounts, and other deals is a straightforward, effective psychological pricing strategy that businesses should always consider employing.